 ETS 2

-As part of the 2023 revisions of the ETS Directive, a new emissions trading system named ETS2 was created, separate from the existing EU ETS.
-This new system will cover and address the CO2 emissions from fuel combustion in buildings, road transport and other sectors.
-Grey Epoch is here to help you prepare your business for the challenges and opportunities presented by the ETS 2.
+Launching in 2027, ETS 2 is a new emissions trading system, separate from the existing EU ETS.
+It will address the CO2 emissions from fuel combustion in buildings, road transport and other sectors, with compliance obligations for fuel suppliers of these sectors.
+Grey Epoch is here to help you prepare your business for its phased introduction.

 For businesses in scope, ETS 2 introduces new compliance obligations, cash flow impacts, and exposure to carbon market volatility, making proactive management essential.